pingcap/docs/develop/dev-guide-transaction-troubleshoot.md

 ---
 title: Handle Transaction Errors
-summary: Describes how to handle transaction errors.
+summary: Learn about how to handle transaction errors, such as deadlocks and application retry errors.
 ---

 # Handle Transaction Errors

-This document introduces how to handle deadlocks.
+This document introduces how to handle transaction errors, such as deadlocks and application retry errors.

 ## Deadlocks